CBD for Anxiety - Does it Work?

 What If CBD Isn’t Helping My Anxiety?

-If you’re not experiencing the effects you desired on your first few tries, don’t be disheartened.
-You may simply need more CBD in order to reduce anxiety.
+Don’t be disheartened if you don’t experience the effects you desired on your first few tries.
+You may simply need more CBD (or more time with CBD) to reduce anxiety.
 We recommend gradually increasing your dose of CBD to get an idea of how it has an effect on you.

 How Long Does CBD Oil Take to Work for Anxiety?

-Upon taking CBD oil, you should feel effects within 15 minutes of consumption.
+When you take CBD oil, you should feel the effects within 15 minutes of consumption.
 However, if you’ve taken too low a dose, you may feel no effects at all.

-Typically, people experience the most benefits from CBD when they take it frequently.
-While there is no research on how long it takes, many have claimed that CBD oil works best for anxiety after a few weeks of daily consumption.
+Typically, people experience the most benefits when they take CBD frequently.
+While there’s no research on how long it takes, many have claimed that CBD oil works best for anxiety after a few weeks of daily consumption.

 What Kind of CBD is Best for Anxiety?

-CBD products come in a multitude of consumption methods, giving you a variety of ways to consume them.
+CBD products come in many consumption methods, giving you various ways to consume them.
 If you’re new to cannabis, we recommend going with CBD oil as they’re extremely effective.
 However, you can also use a CBD gummy or capsule to garner the benefits you’re looking for.

 Some people have found that certain types of anxiety require different CBD consumption methods.
 More particularly, those who struggle with a panic disorder or sudden anxiety attacks tend to benefit more from a CBD vape or smokable hemp flower.
 When we inhale CBD, it’s able to enter our bloodstream quicker and provide us with more immediate effects.